videosdk-live/videosdk-docs/api_reference_docs_versioned_docs/version-v2/realtime-communication/intro.md

 <h2> Authentication </h2>
 <div >
 The VideoSDK API uses access token to authenticate api requests.
-In REST APIs, token will be passed in a header field called "Authorization".
+In REST APIs, token will be passed in a header field called `Authorization`.

 In order to generate authentication token, you will need `API_KEY` and `SECRET`, which you can get them from [here](https://app.videosdk.live/api-keys).